This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Serve with the carrots and potatoes and garnish with parsley.
+- Enjoy.
+Serve slices of corned beef with carrots and potatoes, and garnish with parsley.

-• If the corned beef is not browned on top, or if you like a bit more browning, put the corned beef under a broiler for 2 to 3 minutes or until browned to your liking.
+- Extra browning.
+If the corned beef is not browned on top or if you like a bit more browning, put it under a broiler for 2 to 3 minutes or until browned to your liking.

 Notes